 For example, according to a Pew Research study, digital advertisements targeted at baby boomers may not perform as well with audiences over the age of 66 as more than 42 percent do not use technology.

 - Understand that not all customers have access to digital advertisements.

 - Consider putting your digital advertising budget into print, television and radio media.

 - When creating digital advertising for disadvantaged individuals, pay careful attention to wording and phrasing to maximize comprehension and conversion.

 It’s easy to consider PPC, YouTube ads, banners and social media campaigns as the silver bullet for advertising virtually anything to anyone.
 But, the reality is that the decision to advertise is still a fundamental math problem.
 Is the cost of advertising going to be recuperated through increased profits?

-Is the value that you’re adding to the customer’s life worthy of an immediate purchase online?
+Is the value you’re adding to the customer’s life worthy of an immediate online purchase?
 Can you fully communicate the value of your product or service online?